 You can do barbell rows for strength, and then pursue different curl variations for further arm stimulation.

-I used a squat stand for a long time.
+I used a cheap squat stand for a long time.
 (A squat stand is just a pair of uprights.)
-But then reality set in: it wasn't safe enough.
+But it wasn't the safest thing to do.
+Before I tell you why, let me tell you about the best upright system: a full power rack.

-If I was benching and the bar slipped out of my hands, it'd crash onto my throat.
-If I was squatting and I couldn't finish a repetition, I'd have to ditch the bar behind me and create two cavities in my garage floor.
+If you don't have safety pins, hmmm.
+If you're benching and the bar slips out of your hands, it'll crash onto your throat.
+If you're squatting and you can't finish a repetition, you have to ditch the bar behind you and create two craters in your floor.

 (Funny story: About four years ago, I put a huge hole in my parents back porch because I lost a snatch behind me.
 Oops.)